 NYC could allow video ads in the back of Ubers and Lyfts

-New Yorkers could see screens in the back seats of Ubers and Lifts, as the City Council ponders allowing advertisements in the back of for-hire cars.
+New Yorkers could see screens in the back seats of Ubers and Lyfts, as the City Council ponders allowing advertisements in the back of for-hire cars.

-A measure allowing video ads is set to be taken up by the council’s Transportation and Infrastructure Committee Wednesday.
+A measure allowing video ads is set to be taken up by the City Council’s Transportation and Infrastructure Committee on Wednesday.

 If passed, it would allow — but not require — drivers to install tablets in their cars for the purposes of playing video ads to passengers.

-Council member Amanda Farias (D, Bronx), the bill’s primary sponsor, said at a committee meeting in October that the measure is meant to supplement driver pay.
+Councilwoman Amanda Farias (D-Bronx), the bill’s primary sponsor, said at a committee meeting in October that the measure is meant to supplement driver pay.

 A quarter of the cost of the ad would be passed on to drivers, according to the text of the bill.